schlagIT/PIThackathonPhaserGame/README.md

 Phaser HTML5 Engine Game Project.
 Play on http://www.schlago.de/pitgame

-Stage is play-ready and finalized.
+or download and execute the index.html

+Final GameStage is play-ready.
 Should only be used by the participients to look up some stuff for their own game ideas for the hackathon-event.